Date: 2014 | 3D Printed Hobby Radio-Controlled Car

 Not visually pleasing or intuitive.

+I wanted to redesign the current frustrations I had with existing RC cars.
 Current hobby RC cars are not visually interesting, and hard to use straight out of the box.
 They were pretty much just plastic on wheels.

 Inspired by Black Holes